UK Awaits Voter-friendly Budget Before Election - UrduPoint

 UK Awaits Voter-friendly Budget Before Election

+Britain's Conservative government on Wednesday unveils a pre-election budget that could feature voter-friendly measures, with Prime Minister Rishi Sunak's party badly trailing main opposition party Labour in polls

-London, (APP - UrduPoint / Pakistan Point News - 4th Mar, 2024) Britain's Conservative government unveils a pre-election budget Wednesday that could feature voter-friendly measures as Prime Minister Rishi Sunak's party badly trails main opposition Labour in polls.
+London, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2024) Britain's Conservative government on Wednesday unveils a pre-election budget that could feature voter-friendly measures, with Prime Minister Rishi Sunak's party badly trailing main opposition party Labour in polls.

-Huge giveaways are not expected, however, as stubbornly-high inflation hikes repayments on state borrowing, undermining the ability to stimulate the recession-hit UK economy.
+Huge giveaways are not expected, however, as stubbornly high inflation forces up repayments on state borrowing, undermining the government's ability to stimulate the recession-mired UK economy.

+Finance minister Jeremy Hunt is reportedly mulling over a modest reduction in either income tax or in national insurance, which is levied on payrolls, to boost Britons hit by a swingeing cost-of-living crisis.

-Finance minister Jeremy Hunt, who unveils his budget before parliament, dampened hopes of major tax cuts in comments at the weekend.
+But Hunt, who unveils his budget before parliament, has dampened hopes of major tax cuts and insisted borrowing would not rise any further.

-"It's going to be a prudent and responsible budget for long term growth," Chancellor of the Exchequer Hunt told Sky news.
+"It's going to be a prudent and responsible budget for long term growth," Chancellor of the Exchequer Hunt told Sky News television channel over the weekend.

 In an interview with the BBC, he said: "I think the most unconservative thing I could do would be to cut taxes by increasing borrowing.